openxrlab/xrsfm/docs/en/tutorial.md

 The scale estimation function relies on the artificial markers placed in advance in the scene.
 The 3D structure with real scale can support ARDemo and other AR localization applications.

-### 1.Feature extraction and matching
+### 1. Feature extraction and matching
-Input:images, retrieval file, matching strategy
+Input: images, retrieval file, matching strategy

-Output:feature extraction result, feature matching result
+Output: feature extraction result, feature matching result

 Run matching stage with the following command line